attharmirza/mixtape-player/index.md

 ---
-title: Amylia's Mixtape
+title: Mixtape Builder
 author: Atthar Mirza
-description: A mixtape stack designed from the ground up for that special someone.
+description: Send mixtapes to your special someone, a touch of retro in the modern world.
-mixtape: Amylia
+mixtape: Index
 ---